-Delta Blues Pilgrimage:
+Delta Blues Pilgrimage

-Here we find the Tutwiler railroad tracks where W.C.
-Handy – the man billed as “The Father of the Blues” – first heard a slide guitarist in 1902.
-And then there’s Dockery’s Plantation where Charley Patton influenced three generations of bluesmen, the black river town of Friars Point, and the towns of Robert Johnson’s birth and death.
+The collection includes Ainslie’s images of the Tutwiler railroad tracks where W.C.
+Handy, the man billed as ‘the Father of the Blues,’ first heard a slide guitarist in 1902; Dockery’s Plantation where Charley Patton influenced three generations of Bluesmen; the black river town of Friars Point mentioned in Robert Johnson’s Travelin’ Riverside Blues; Johnson’s gravestone, and the towns of Robert Johnson’s birth, and death.

 From there you can page through the collection, read about each image,

 and see on a map where the image was taken.

 Signed matted 10 x 14 prints, ready for an 18 x 22″ frame are available.

 Print only: Signed prints (10 x 14″) are available for $65.

 Matted Prints: Signed print with speckled gray mats to fit an 18 x 22″ frame for $125.

 Contact us to check availability and to arrange purchase of prints.